CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed correctly at VM creation, the Launch Pad EC2 instance will not function as intended.

   5. Click '**Next: Add Storage**' in the bottom right and leave the defaults.
-  6. Click '**Next: Add Tags**' in the bottom right and add one tag as shown below:
+  6. Click '**Next: Add Tags**' in the bottom right and add two tags as shown below:
-     For example, if your user name is 'John Smith', enter the following:
+     For example, if the user name assign by your lab instructor is 'Lab-User-01' and your name is 'John Smith', enter the following:

      Key: **Name**
+     Value: **LPAD-Lab-User-01**

+     Key: **Owner**
-     Value: **User-LPAD-John-Smith**
+     Value: **John Smith**

   7. Click '**Next: Configure Security Group**' in the bottom right.
 Select the following group from the drop down.